justincasher/justincasher.github.io/articles/Gauss-Legendre/Gauss-Legendre-P2.1.md

 *are true.*

-*Proof.* &nbsp; Let us prove the second equation with the first following similarly.
+*Proof.* Let us prove the second equation with the first following similarly.
 Substituting, we get

 $$
 \begin{aligned}